pkgcloud/pkgcloud/docs/providers/hp/storage.md

   });
 ```

-Learn about [more options for creating clients](README.md) in the Openstack `storage` provider.
+Learn about [more options for creating clients](README.md) in the HP `storage` provider.

 ### Container Model

-A Container for Openstack has following properties:
+A Container for HP has following properties:

 ```Javascript
 {